Serving West Palm Beach, Boca Raton, Port St. Lucie and South Florida 561-658-1789

 What if my spouse is violent or harasses me during the divorce process?

 Navigating a divorce is challenging enough, but when abuse is involved, the victim may fear backlash and be unwilling to move on from an unsafe situation.
 Domestic violence is illegal.
-Unfortunately, however, it is shockingly not uncommon in marriage.
+Unfortunately, however, it is shockingly not uncommon within marriage.
 If your spouse is harassing you or threatening you with violence, the first thing you should do is protect yourself and your loved ones.
 As soon as you’re safe, consider filing for a divorce and seek professional legal help immediately.
 Divorce attorney Brian K. McMahon, PA, will be there throughout the entire process to handle paperwork and disputes, and answer any questions you may have.

 How is Domestic Violence Defined in Florida?